Abusing Cache Line Dirty States to Leak Information in Commercial Processors: Conclusions

-In this paper, we highlight that only cache misses may have more significant time differences than timing differences between cache hits and cache misses and propose a new and broader classification of cache covert channel attacks.
-Moreover, We presented novel cache channels leveraging the cache line states on a real-world commercial processor.
-We implement timing channels with binary encoding symbols and multi-bits encoding symbols without shared memory between the sender and the receiver.
-The experimental results show that the peak transmission bandwidth of the WB channel can vary from 1300 to 4400 Kbps, far exceeding other time-based cache channels.
-Unlike most existing cache channels that always target specific memory addresses, the new WB channels focus on the cache set and cache line states, making the channel have a stronger anti-interference ability.
-Moreover, the WB channel has fewer cache load operations and can still work in the cache using a random replacement policy.
-Besides, it is difficult to effectively detect the WB channel by monitoring the cache miss rate.
-We proposed several methods to mitigate the WB channel.
-In the end, we introduced how to use the WB channel for side-channel attacks.
-To foster further research in the field, we will open our WB channel source code upon acceptance.
+In this paper, we have highlighted that using cache misses alone may result in more significant time differences than those between cache hits and cache misses, and we propose a new and broader classification of cache covert channel attacks.
+Moreover, we have presented novel cache channels leveraging the cache line dirty states on a real-world commercial processor.
+We implemented timing channels with binary encoding symbols and multiple-bit encoding symbols without the need for shared memory between the sender and the receiver.
+The experimental results show that the peak transmission bandwidth of the WB channel can vary from 1300 to 4400~kbps, far exceeding other time-based cache channels.
+Unlike most existing cache channels, which always target specific memory addresses, the new WB channels focus on the cache set and cache line states, making the channel more resistant to interference.
+Moreover, the WB channel has fewer cache load operations and can still work in a cache using a random replacement policy.
+In addition, it is difficult to effectively detect the WB channel by monitoring the cache miss rate.
+We have proposed several methods to mitigate the WB channel, and we have also introduced ways in which to use it for side-channel attacks.